PyConPL/Book/2017/presentations/with_python_security/text.md

 For the fourth circle, the attacker will try to keep their actions unnoticed as long as possible, thus there should not be a fallback in the press about it.

-"The smart thing is to learn from other's mistakes."
+"The smart thing is to learn from others' mistakes."

 Not seeing the destructive outcome of an attack does not necessarily mean that you were not hacked.